RahmanSadikur/Nexgo_SDK_C-/README.md

 + Nexgo.helper <br/>
 Nexgo.helper consist the static function that labeled as a helper class like Data convertor or Logger class.
 ---
-## To intregate this dll into your project you just need to communicate with Nexgo.Api.4.5 project's ICityECRPrtocolController
+## To integrate this dll into your project you just need to communicate with Nexgo.Api.4.5 project's ICityECRPrtocolController
 ### this controller contain the Model which consist all the information that recieved from the city bank pos machine

 - using **SendingMessageToPos** method you can send amount and invoice to the city bank pos machine.this method consist two parameter amount and invoice. <br/>